 Introducing cost differences for species protection makes the problem of maximizing phylogenetic diversity NP-hard~\cite{pardi} and thus all of the even richer models are NP-hard as well.
 Apart from the NP-hardness and several pseudopolynomial-time algorithms, there is no work that systematically studies which structural properties of the input make the problems tractable.
 This work aims to fill this gap.
-More precisely, we study how different parameters related to the input structure influence the algorithmic complexity of \GNAP{} and of several of its special cases.
+More precisely, we study how different parameters related to the input structure influence the algorithmic complexity of \GNAP{} and several of its special cases.

 In a nutshell, we show the following.
-First, \GNAP{} can be solved more efficiently when the number of different project costs and survival probabilities is small.
+First, \GNAP{} can be solved efficiently when the number of different project costs and survival probabilities is small.
 Second, while a constant number~$\bet X$ of species~$X$ leads to polynomial-time solvability, algorithms with running time~$f(|X|)\cdot | \mathcal{I}| ^{\Oh(1)}$ are unlikely to exist.
-Finally, restricted cases where for example the input tree has height~1 or there is exactly one action for each species which guarantees its survival are much easier than the general problem.
-We also observe close relations to the \MCKPLong~problem and to a further natural number problem~which we call \textsc{Penalty-Sum}.
+Finally, restricted cases where, for example the input tree has height~1 or there is exactly one action for each species that guarantees its survival are much easier than the general problem.
+Some of our results are obtained by observing a close relation to the \MCKPLong~problem, for which we also provide a number of new complexity results.